 Answer: Yes – there are many online master’s in communication programs that can help individuals advance their careers in corporate and business communication.
 Master’s in organizational communication, communication management, strategic communication, integrated marketing communications (IMC), and public relations and marketing communication programs are all strong options for students who are interested in advancing their careers in business communications, whether they would like to grow in their current career path or pivot their career trajectory into the business communication field.

-Master’s in corporate and business communication programs, which may also be referred to as professional communication programs, are defined as programs that prepare students to understand, develop, and improve communication systems within businesses and corporations (i.e., organizational communication), and/or external-facing communications that promote a business or corporation’s relationship with the outside world (i.e., marketing or public relations).
+Master’s in corporate and business communication programs are defined as programs that prepare students to understand, develop, and improve communication systems within businesses and corporations (i.e., organizational communication), and/or external-facing communications that promote a business or corporation’s relationship with the outside world (i.e., marketing or public relations).
 Within these definitions are many different types of master’s in communication programs, ranging from strategic communication programs to integrated marketing communication programs.

 Students interested in pursuing a master’s in business communication should research the different specializations described below to determine which programs align with their personal and professional goals.

 |Featured Online Master's in Business and Corporate Communication|

 |Johns Hopkins University||Online Master of Arts in Communication with a Concentration in Corporate and Non-Profit Communication||Program Website|

 |Queens University of Charlotte||Online Master of Arts in Communication with Specializations in Organizational Communication and Strategic Communication||Program Website|

 |Arizona State University||Online Master of Arts in Communication (Organizational/Workplace Communication)||Program Website|